 Here are some suggestions to nurture your relationship during infertility:

 - Work as a team.
-Regardless of who is the “patient,” approach any issues as a team working together and avoid blaming.
+Regardless of who the “patient,” is, approach your infertility issues as a team–work together and avoid blaming.

 - Spend quality time together.
 Plan dates, excursions, and vacations where the sole purpose is to enjoy each other’s company.
-Make it a rule for part of the time not to discuss trying to conceive, fertility treatments, adoption etc.
+Make it a rule for part of the time– to not discuss trying to conceive or fertility interventions.

 - Separate baby-making from love-making.
-For couples struggling with infertility, sex can become routine, stressful, and unromantic.
-Set aside time to be together outside the fertility window.
-You may want to designate separate rooms in your house for baby-making and spontaneous sex.
+For couples struggling with infertility, sex can be on a timed routine, stressful, and an obligation .
+Set aside time to be together outside your fertility window.
+You may want to designate separate rooms in your house for baby-making sex.

 - Build a support system.
 Infertility is usually stressful for both partners.
 Seek support from others in your life and give yourself another outlet to cope.

 - Reach out for help.
 Infertility can create tension between a couple.
 Consider counseling as a resource for support.
-Don’t wait until the situation gets critical.
+Don’t wait until the situation gets overly stressful.
 You do not have to go through this challenge alone.

-Pamela Kelberg MSSW, LCSW, CST is a licensed clinical social worker and psychotherapist.
+Pamela Kelberg MSSW, LCSW is a licensed clinical social worker and psychotherapist.
 Feel free to contact me no matter what stage of treatment you are going through.
 I am here for you.
 To make an appointment, call now, or just fill out the form and click Send.

 Looking for support with your relationship, sex, and infertility?
 I can help you with individual or couples therapy, or try our support group for infertility.

-Appointments are available in our Bala Cynwyd office, conveniently located right off of City Avenue and our Center City Philadelphia office.
+Appointments are available in our Bala Cynwyd office, conveniently located right off of City Avenue and virtually in our Philadelphia office.

 Our Bala Cynwyd office is convenient to Center City Philadelphia, East Falls, Mt.
 Airy/Chestnut Hill, Manayunk, Roxborough, Wynnewood, Overbrook, Villanova, St. David’s, Broomall, Gladwyne, West Conshohocken, Penn Valley, Merion Station, Ardmore, and Narberth.